 Abstract:

-Methods Based on a long-term field experiment initiated in 2019, two cropping patterns were established: flat planting without mulch (F) and ridge-furrow planting with plastic mulching (D).
-For each pattern, four biochar application rates were applied: 0 (CK), 3000 (L), 6000 (M), and 9000 kg/hm2 (H), resulting in eight treatments.
+Methods Based on a long-term field experiment initiated in 2019, two cropping patterns were established: flat planting without mulching (F) and ridge-furrow planting with film mulching (D).
+Under each pattern, four biochar application rates were applied: 0 (CK), 3000 (L), 6000 (M), and 9000 kg/hm2 (H), resulting in eight treatments.
 Soil water content (0−200 cm), soil nitrogen nutrients (0−60 cm), maize yield, WUE, and NUE were measured from 2022 to 2023.

 Results Under both cropping patterns, the high-rate biochar treatment (H) optimized WUE, NUE, and maize yield.
 Ridge-furrow mulching (D) outperformed flat planting (F) at the same biochar rate.
-Specifically, compared with FH, DH treatment on average increased soil water content, soil water storage, and WUE by 10.19%, 8.96%, and 24.71%, and enhanced soil total N and NUE by 10.38% and 52.17%, respectively.
+Specifically, compared with the FH, DH treatment increased soil water content, soil water storage, and WUE by an average of 10.19%, 8.96%, and 24.71%, and enhanced soil total N and NUE by 10.38% and 52.17%, respectively.
 Mulching combined with biochar significantly enhanced dry matter accumulation in maize organs and yield, with synergistic effects escalating at higher biochar rates.
 Under ridge-furrow mulching, DH increased yield by 2274 and 2258 kg/hm2, compared to DCK and FH treatment, respectively.

 Conclusions Ridge-furrow mulching combined with biochar application can effectively improve field water and nitrogen use efficiency in maize production.
-A biochar rate 9000 kg/hm2 is recommended to achieve high water and nitrogen utilization and maize yield, thereby supporting sustainable agricultural development in arid regions.
+A biochar application rate of 9000 kg/hm2 is recommended to achieve high water and nitrogen utilization and maize yield, thereby supporting sustainable agricultural development in arid regions.